 Tier 2 capital consists qualifying hybrid capital instruments, subordinated debt and items in other comprehensive income (OCI) other than fixed asset revaluation reserves created by the adoption of IFRS.
 However, the Bank's Tier 2 capital is only made up of fair value reserves used to account for the revaluation changes in Available-for-sale financial instruments.
-Total capital is Tier 1 capital plus Tier 2 capital.
+Therefore, eligible capital for Capital Adequacy purposes, otherwise known as Regulatory Capital is the sum of Tier 1 and Tier 2 capital.